 Cannabis businesses come in all shapes and sizes.
 Most people think of massive cultivation operations or dispensaries with jars full of shimmering emerald buds.
 Those are certainly key elements of the industry; however, many cannabis entrepreneurs never even touch the plant itself.
 These include logistical support businesses, like distribution and transportation companies, or technology companies, such as dispensary software development or high-tech infrastructure for grow houses.

 Science is also a huge driver of the cannabis industry, as it is in other agricultural endeavors.
 Labs are needed for testing the potency and genetics of cannabis flowers, extractors are required for harvesting oils, and ongoing research provides insights into the specifics of cannabis for medical treatment.
 Glass blowers, vape purveyors and edibles creators are also in high demand.
-[Want to find out more about where the opportunities lay?
-Check out the tips from these industry insiders.]

 "I believe there is plenty of opportunity," Titus said.
 "It's the very, very early stage [for] everything from medicinal to recreational, support industries and infused products.
 Creative minds, unique products and delivery methods will just continue to move along as time goes, and I think there's ample opportunity for people to make a significant business opportunity in this incredible industry."

 The state of the industry remains very much in flux.
 Beyond the federal prohibition, or perhaps because of it, varying state frameworks have led to a fragmented industry that looks very different based on geography.
 Everything from licensing to reporting can be vastly different between states, making it difficult for a company to expand.
 Experience gained in Colorado, for example, does not necessarily translate to the New York market.